Data Protection Policy – Customers

 We may provide non-personal data to third parties, where such information is combined with similar information of other users of the website e.g. we might inform third parties regarding the number of unique users visit our website, the demographic breakdown of other community users of our website, or the activities that visitors to our website engage while on our website.
 The third parties to whom we may provide this information may include potential or actual advertisers, providers of advertising services (including websites tracking services), commercial partners, sponsors licensees, researchers, and other similar parties.

-Please refer to our Security Policy for further information on data security measures undertaken by BHP Insurances Ltd.
+Please refer to our Security Policy for further information on data security measures undertaken by BHP Community Ltd.

 Updating, verifying and deleting personal data